 How do you clean a mouse pad fast?

-The quickest way to clean cloth mouse pads is to simply wipe your mousepad down with wet wipes or Clorax Wipes.
+The quickest way to clean a cloth or fabric mouse pad is to simply wipe your mousepad down with wet wipes or Clorax Wipes.
 Just wipe in a circular motion to remove stains, dust, and food debris.
 If there is anything left give it a little scrub with more pressure.
 Then let the mouse pad dry.

 Instead of wipes you can also use rubbing alcohol to clean your mouse pad fast.
 Just add a small amount of rubbing alcohol to a paper towel or sponge and scrub the dirty mousepad.
 That should help remove most of the grime and dust from the mousepad surface.